manuelarte/funcorder/README.md

       # Checks that constructors are placed after the structure declaration.
       # Default: true
       constructor: false
-      # Checks if the exported methods of a structure are placed before the non-exported ones.
+      # Checks if the exported methods of a structure are placed before the unexported ones.
       # Default: true
       struct-method: false
       # Checks if the constructors and/or structure methods are sorted alphabetically.